wawjr3d/jedient/README.md

 * Music player solution

 ##IN PROGRESS
-* Use twitter API to pull in latest tweet (#jedient currently not returning data)
-* Add last 5 tweets to footer (#jedient currently not returning data)
+* Fill in content
 * Set up DB
 * Hook up php classes to pages

 ##DONE
 * Get transparent logo in place
 * Create smaller version of transparent logo for scroll menu
+* Use twitter API to pull in latest tweet (#jedient currently not returning data)
+* Add last 5 tweets to footer (#jedient currently not returning data)